Skip to main content

 Taste is almost certain to be a deciding factor in your enjoyment of a given colostrum supplement.
 Most of our recommendations are powders, after all; whether you pour it into a liquid, sprinkle it over food, or take it straight from the spoon, the flavor's going to register.

 Most unflavored colostrum powders are milk-like on the palate — mildly savory with a hint of sweetness.
-ARMRA and NOW Foods lean toward the savory end of the spectrum, WonderCow errs slightly toward sweet, and our testers found they preferred the former flavor profile to the latter.
-Hence, ARMRA and NOW Foods became our top taste contenders.
+ARMRA and Bulk Supplements lean toward the savory end of the spectrum, and WonderCow errs slightly toward sweet.
+Among them, Bulk Supplements was the blandest and offers no flavor variety, so it didn’t make the cut in this category.
+That left ARMRA and WonderCow.

 All things considered, ARMRA shines in terms of both the quality and the quantity of its flavors.
-But if all you want is an unflavored colostrum, with no consideration for other criteria, then NOW Foods Colostrum Powder is an excellent cost-saving alternative.
+But if all you want is an unflavored colostrum, with no consideration for other criteria, then Bulk Supplements is an excellent cost-saving alternative.

 Convenience